Sima Ying

-Sima Ying (司馬穎) (279 – c.December 306), courtesy name Zhangdu (章度), was a Jin Dynasty (266–420) imperial prince who served briefly as his brother Emperor Hui's regent and crown prince.
+Sima Ying (司馬穎) (279 – c.December 306), courtesy name Zhangdu (章度), was a Jin dynasty imperial prince who served briefly as his half-brother Emperor Hui of Jin's regent and crown prince.
 He was the sixth of eight princes commonly associated with the War of the Eight Princes.
 His title was the Prince of Chengdu (成都王), but he did not receive any posthumous names.